cvanheer/cvanheer/README.md

 ### Hello there 👋
 I am a slow-burning PhD student in the Melbourne School of Psychological Sciences at The University of Melbourne.
+I also work at a Statistical Consultant [email: christinavanheer@gmail.com]

 - 🧠 I’m currently working on finishing my PhD on how the brain deals with uncertainty
 - 📫 How to reach me: christinavanheer@gmail.com